Problem Solving

 Check Proxy Server Settings

 Check that the Internet Explorer proxy server settings are correct.
 Also check the proxy override string (proxy settings -> 'Exceptions').
 We have found that Internet Explorer will allow syntactically incorrect override strings to be entered, either through the visual interface or by policy scripts which write directly to the registry.
-In addition, we have found that IE may work with a syntactically incorrect exceptions list, where the Web Update Wizard passes it through to the wininet libraries and fails.
+In addition, we have found that IE may work with a syntactically incorrect exceptions list, where the Software Update Wizard passes it through to the wininet libraries and fails.
 You can check the proxy override string at the following registry location:

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Internet Settings\ProxyOverride